raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_13.md

 --- task ---

-Boot your Raspberry Pi running the Flight OS.
+Boot your Raspberry Pi running the Desktop version of the Flight OS.

 --- /task ---